ignigoliz/amanuensis/README.md

 Your laptop's Command Line Interface interacts with Arduino over the serial port.
 At the same time, the Arduino drives **read/write pulse cycles** onto the parallel EEPROM.
 It sends back the information to Arduino, which passes it back to your laptop's Command Line Interface.

-These read/write pulse cycles can be found the [datasheet](https://eater.net/datasheets/28c256.pdf) of the 28c256 parallel EEPROM
+These read/write pulse cycles can be found the [datasheet](https://eater.net/datasheets/28c256.pdf) of the **28c256 parallel EEPROM**.

 <p align="center">
  <img src="./schema.jpeg" alt="Communication schema" width=100%>